Archailectology

 • Deprospectivism - Text by Anders Sandberg

-• Hokmah, Chokmah - Text by M. Alan Kazlev
+• Immanence - Text by Stephen Inniss

 • Instrumentalism - Text by M. Alan Kazlev

 Doctrine that archailect avatars and epiphanies are simply the means the archailect uses to interact with lower toposophics, but do not represent eir true nature (any more than a physical instrument represents the nature or mind of a scientist doing experiments on microorganisms).
+Contrast with Identity Theory.

-• Neohermeticism - Text by Anders Sandberg, additions by Steve Bowers
+• Neohermeticism - Text by Anders Sandberg; additions by Steve Bowers

 Esoteric philosophical systems uniting the hermetic tradition of thought with the modern world.

-The history of the emergence of the Archailects, from the First Singularity to the emergence of new gods in the Outer Volumes Era
+The history of the emergence of the Archailects, from the First Singularity to the emergence of new gods in the Outer Volumes Era.

 • Subsumption - Text by Stephen Inniss